 If you have some flexibility about when you want to travel, taking the train to Birmingham during Off-Peak periods can be cheaper than travel during Peak times (Monday to Friday rush hours).
 Another money-saving idea?
 Try buying Return train tickets instead of two singles as well.

 Catch the train as a group of between three and nine people and cash in on a GroupSave discount of up to 34% off your tickets.
 To find out more, visit our types of train tickets page and see useful ways to get the best value train fares.

 Want even more handy hints on how to save money on train tickets?
 Check out our cheap train tickets page.

 *Conditions and peak travel time exclusions may apply on some Railcard types.

-Trains from London to Birmingham are operated by Avanti West Coast, the train company to take over from Virgin Trains in late 2019.
+Trains from London to Birmingham are operated by Avanti West Coast.
 Services to Birmingham run along the West Coast Main Line (WCML) – one of the primary railway lines in the UK, connecting London to the West Midlands, North West and Glasgow.